AlibabaCloudDocs/elasticsearch/intl.en-US/API Reference/Elasticsearch instances/Configure clusters/ListDictInformation.md

 ## Error code

-For a list of error codes, visit the [API Error Center](https://error-center.alibabacloud.com/status/product/elasticsearch)View more error codes.
+For a list of error codes, visit the [API Error Center](https://error-center.alibabacloud.com/status/product/elasticsearch).